LearnMLearning/Research-Collaborative-Study/Curren Working Focus/Unlearning For Randnom Forest/Unlearning For Random Forest.md

 #### Synthetic
 Pedregosa, F., Varoquaux, G., Gramfort, A., et al. Scikit- learn: Machine learning in Python.
 JMLR, 2011.

-- Synthetic (Pedregosa et al., 2011) contains 1,000,000 instances normally distributed about the vertices of a 5- dimensional hypercube into 2 clusters per class.
+- Synthetic (Pedregosa et al., 2011) contains 1,000,000 instances normally distributed about the vertices of a 5-dimensional hypercube into 2 clusters per class.
 There are 5 informative attributes, 5 redundant attributes, and 30 useless attributes.
 There is interdependence between these attributes, and a randomly selected 5% of the labels are flipped to increase the difficulty of the classification task.

 #### Higgs
 Baldi, P., Sadowski, P., and Whiteson, D. Searching for exotic particles in high-energy physics with deep learning.
 Nature Communications, 2014.